-The RECAP Cohort Platform constitutes a unique, sustainable, geographically diverse and thematically broad data hub for cohorts of very preterm birth/very low birth weight and elevates the visibility, breadth and translation capacity of very preterm birth/very low birth weight research in Europe.
+The RECAP Cohort Platform constitutes a unique, sustainable, geographically diverse and thematically broad data hub for cohorts and elevates the visibility, breadth and translation capacity of very preterm birth/ very low birth weight research in Europe.
 Furthermore, it can help to reduce ethical, administrative and technical barriers to collaboration in research and create positive incentives for engagement from research teams around the world.
-This will enable timely responses to emergent questions about best care and social policy for children and adults born preterm or with low birth weight.
+This will enable timely responses to emergent questions about best care and social policy for children and adults born very preterm or with low birth weight.

-We are honoured to invite you to explore the unique work of the RECAP preterm project: This brochure summarises the objectives, set-up and result of an intense collaboration and productive learning within the project Consortium comprising 20 partners from 12 European countries.
+We are honoured to invite you to explore the unique work of the RECAP preterm project: This brochure summarises the objectives and set-up of an intense collaboration and productive learning within the project Consortium comprising 20 partners from 12 European countries.